Here is the original poem where I started this exploration:

 "Once for instance, my father asked me a series of questions that suddenly

-made me wonder whether I understood even my fath
+made me wonder whether I understood even my father whom I felt closer to

 than any man I have ever known.
 'You like to tell true stories, don't you?'